jesseskinner/hover/README.md

 Hoverboard greatly simplifies [Flux](https://facebook.github.io/flux/) while staying true to the concept.

-Facebook's Flux Dispatcher is used internally as a singleton to pass calls from the actions to the store.
-This means you can't get in trouble by calling actions from inside actions.

-We also use EventEmitter to automatically emit change events every time a store updates a state.

-But you don't have to worry about any of that with Hoverboard, it's all taken care of for you.

 Hoverboard() takes a store definition, and returns actions automatically.
 Hoverboard will create actions for all the action handlers you define.
 What's an action handler?
 It's a function that starts with the letters "on" followed by an upper case letter (in regexp speak, `/^on[A-Z]/`).
 For example, if you have `onSomeAction()`, Hoverboard will automatically create an action called `someAction()`.
 Any other methods are kept private and won't be exposed to the public, so you can sleep with ease.

 Hoverboard also makes it incredibly easy to watch the state of a store.
 You just call getState, pass in a function, and it'll be called immediately at first, and again whenever the state changes.
 This works great with React.js, because you can easily re-render your component whenever the store changes its state.
 Now you can finally ditch those "Controller-Views".